|No. of coats||3|

 |Size||250ml, 750ml, 2.5L|

-Old coating type finishes such as paints, varnishes and varnish type stains must be fully removed, back to bare wood, before painting.
+Old coating type finishes such as paints, varnishes and varnish type stains must be fully removed by sanding or with a product stripper / remover prior to painting.

 Metal needs a suitable primer before painting with Ronseal Garden Paint.
 Use grey primer under darker colours, and white primer under lighter colours.